CodeSmith32/msgpack-js-micro/README.md

 # msgpack-js-micro
 msgpack - A super-lightweight JS implementation of the [msgpack](https://msgpack.org/) data encoding format.

-This is a very quick and extremely small Javascript implementation of msgpack, for ease of embedding.
-Both browser- and Node.js-ready.
+This is a simple, small, and very portable Javascript implementation of msgpack.
+Runs on browsers (back as far as IE5) as well as Node.js.

 **Browser:**